HomeTop HeadlinesRock Legend Dies at 79

-Ligertwood died Friday, May 1, 2026, according to Fox News Digital, which confirmed the death.
+Ligertwood died April 30, 2026, according to Fox News Digital, which confirmed the death.
 His wife and agent, Shawn Brogan, announced the news Saturday evening in a Facebook post.
 A cause of death was not disclosed.
-The Brogan Agency confirmed the news the following day, noting that the singer had performed his final concert just two weeks earlier.
+The Brogan Agency confirmed the news the following day, noting that the singer had performed his final concert about three weeks earlier.

 “It’s with great sadness and heartache to announce the passing of my sweet dear Alex Ligertwood, my husband of 25 years, we knew each other for 36 years,” Brogan wrote.
 “Alex passed peacefully in his sleep with his doggy Bobo by his side yesterday.”